eufrat987/inet_vs_unix/README.md

 filesystem  pathname  (marked as being of type socket).
 Linux also supports an abstract namespace which is independent of the filesystem.

-I expected that unix type server will receive data in less time than inet type server.
+I expect that unix type server will receive data in less time than inet type server.